cleaver-clover/Void-Linux-Desktop/README.md

 `xhost +SI:localuser:root`
 Note: This is already in the niri config and runs at startup.

+#### Screen sharing

+To allow screen sharing with flatpak apps only, install `xdg-desktop-portal-wlr` and `xdg-desktop-portal-gnome`.
+Note: I could not figure how to make native obs work, so it is easier to run flatpaks.

 ### Other desktop apps

 Don't forget to set **timeshift**  to back up your system after setting it all up.